mcandeia/dapr-pluggable-components-operator/README.md

 ## Step 2: Annotate your deployments

 Your deployment annotations tells if the pluggable components operator should take your pod and inject the containers or not.
 This is achieved by annotating them with `components.dapr.io/enabled: "true"`.
-That way your deployments the operator will consider your deployment eligible to inject component containers.
+That way the operator considers your deployment eligible to inject component containers.

 ```yaml
 apiVersion: apps/v1